SophieMLV/SophieMLV/README.md

 ### Hi there
-- 🔭 astrophysics working in cosmology
+- 🔭 astrophysicist working in cosmology

 <!--
 **SophieMLV/SophieMLV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.